The 3D Euler equations with inflow, outflow and vorticity boundary conditions

-The dependence of constants on $T$ and $M$ will have no impact on the proof of \cref{P:AContinuous}, since they are fixed.
-We include such dependence, however, when we judge that it makes the nature of the bound being derived clearer.
+We generally do not state the dependence of constants on $T$ and $M$, which are fixed and hence have no impact on the proof of \cref{P:AContinuous}.
+We do state such dependence explicitly, however, when it makes the nature of the bound being derived clearer.